apache/doris/docs/en/administrator-guide/load-data/routine-load-manual.md

     |3| Yes | No | No | The system will start consumption from the OFFSET_END of the specified partition |
     |4| Yes | Yes | No | The system will start consumption from the specified offset of the specified partition |
     |5| Yes | No | Yes | The system will start consumption from the specified partition and the location specified by the default offset |

+ 7. The difference between STOP and PAUSE

+    the FE will automatically clean up stopped ROUTINE LOAD，while paused ROUTINE LOAD can be resumed

 ## Related parameters